 Also, this sugar could be made from genetically modified sugar beets.(The company recently confirmed they do not contain GMOs.)

 - Peanuts May Contain Aflatoxin – The mold that is frequently present in peanuts creates a carcinogen called Aflatoxin.
 This chemical has been shown to cause liver cancer according to this study in developing countries where there is a large consumption of corn, peanuts and grains grown without strict regulation of the quality of soil.
 Here in the United States, the FDA allows aflatoxin into our food system at varying levels.
 This is just not something I want to consume on a regular basis, even in small “approved” doses.
 For people who have had cancer or already have compromised liver function, you should really consider this information.
-This is why I choose to only eat Jungle Peanuts if I have a choice, because they are grown in an environment and harvested in a way that does not produce this toxin.
+This is why I choose to eat Jungle Peanuts if I have a choice, because they are grown in an environment and harvested in a way that does not produce this toxin.

 - And… Almond Butter is Better For Your Health – According to this analysis taken from Prevention, almond butter has 69% more calcium, twice as much fiber, 86% more iron, and 169% more vitamin E than peanut butter.